hashicorp/terraform-provider-awscc/docs/resources/datapipeline_pipeline.md

 <a id="nestedatt--pipeline_objects--fields"></a>
 ### Nested Schema for `pipeline_objects.fields`

-Required:
+Optional:

 - `key` (String) Specifies the name of a field for a particular object.
 To view valid values for a particular field, see Pipeline Object Reference in the AWS Data Pipeline Developer Guide.

-Optional:

 - `ref_value` (String) A field value that you specify as an identifier of another object in the same pipeline definition.
 - `string_value` (String) A field value that you specify as a string.
 To view valid values for a particular field, see Pipeline Object Reference in the AWS Data Pipeline Developer Guide.